 - Vulnerability Assessment-The District assessed their critical water supply and distribution facilities at risk to natural hazards.
-These assets included critical water facilities and infrastructure, such as pump stations and water tanks; and natural, historic, and cultural assets.
+These assets included critical water facilities and infrastructure, such as pump stations, water tanks, and main water conveyance lines; and natural, historic, and cultural assets.
 The HMPC also analyzed development trends in hazard areas within Sonoma Valley. - Capability Assessment The HMPC conducted a capability assessment update to review and document the current capabilities in the Planning Area to mitigate risk and vulnerability from natural hazards.
 By collecting information about existing state and local government programs, policies, regulations, ordinances, and emergency plans, the HMPC can assess those activities and measures already in place that contribute to mitigating some of the risks and vulnerabilities identified.
 This addressed FEMA planning task 4: Review community capabilities 44 CFR 201.6 (b)(2) & (3).